Home>Uncategorized > Shelf Life of GOLDEN Acrylics

 Glycerin is a non-volatile humectant, which means it does not evaporate.
 If mixed with the paint, it could lead to permanently moisture sensitive or sticky films.
 We would recommend washing brushes before use if conditioned with Glycerin and to take care to limit the amount on threads.

-We hope this is helpful and if you should have any further questions, feel free to email us at help@goldenpaints.com.
+We hope this is helpful and if you should have any further questions, feel free to email us at [email protected].

 Reply

-15. I’ve had a collection of Golden brand paints in the 4 oz. tubes, probably a dozen of them, since I took art classes in college back in 2005.
+16. I’ve had a collection of Golden brand paints in the 4 oz. tubes, probably a dozen of them, since I took art classes in college back in 2005.
 I recently pulled these back out of the closet to see if they were still usable, and much to my surprise they still are! and work perfectly.

 Reply

-16. What’s your opinion on dropping glass marbles into a jar to reduce headspace?
+17. What’s your opinion on dropping glass marbles into a jar to reduce headspace?
 I imagine once the jar is completely full of marbles it would be hard to access the paint that’s all in between them but maybe that last bit of paint could then be poured into a small container.
 I was advised this is something woodworkers would sometimes do with polyurethane.
 I only have tubes right now anyway but may have jars eventually.

 Reply